 Children Selling on the streets

 This is a hard one to walk away from, especially when you just left your luxurious private villa to pick up a few snacks and a Bintang.
-Children will often approach you with a wide array of items to sell for at least double the normal price inside Coco-Mart.
+Children will often approach you trying to sell items for at least double the normal price inside Coco-Mart.
 But with their dirty face and sad eyes, it is hard to say no. Also, keep in mind you’re probably supporting a bad member of their family or boss.
 Additionally, why aren’t they in school?
 Your good deed will not help crime in Bali.

 If you do wish to help local children, do so by contributing to a local organizations